kubevirt/monitoring/runbooks/CDIDataImportCronOutdated.md

 distribution.
 For other disk images, _latest_ refers to the latest hash of the image that is available.

-In case there is no default (Kubernetes or virtualization) storage class, and the `DataImportCron` import PVC is `Pending` for one, the alert is suppressed as the root cause is already alerted by CDINoDefaultStorageClass.
+**Note:** If the status of a `DataImportCron` PVC is `Pending` because there is no default storage class, the `CDIDataImportCronOutdated` alert is suppressed and the `CDINoDefaultStorageClass` alert is triggered.

 ## Impact